idaholab/virtual_test_bed/doc/content/htgr/pb67_cardinal/index.md

 ## MOOSE setup

-As previously stated, we strongly reccommended completing the CHT tutorials on CARDINAL, which fully describe every aspect of the MOOSE setup.
+As previously stated, we strongly recommend completing the CHT tutorials on CARDINAL, which fully describe every aspect of the MOOSE setup.
 Here, we will only cover case specific necessities.

 In this case we need to create two files: +nek.i+ and +moose.i+ pertaining to the NekRS and MOOSE parameters respectively.